sccn/sccn.github.io/others/TIPS_and_FAQ.md

 good reason.
 Using first PCA components only will truncate the data (irrespective of components), and then ICA may not be able to find relevant components.
-The second possibility ("'ncomps', 4") is more acceptable theoritically since it is a true ICA decomposition (that uses a rectangular matrix).
+The second possibility ("'ncomps', 4") is more acceptable theoretically since it is a true ICA decomposition (that uses a rectangular matrix).
 In general, we advise finding as many components as possible (e.g. if you have enough memory on you computer to run ICA over all the channels).